Funtimes909/Funtimes909/README.md

 ## You should also know

-- I am 15 years old, so please do not contact me about jobs
+- I am currently 15 years old, so please do not contact me about jobs
 - My current abilities are practically nothing so asking for me to make you a minecraft mod probably wont get you anywhere as I will most likely procrastinate until I forget about it